Eunicidae: Life cycle

-Ecological impact
+Most of the class Polychaeta are sexually reproductive and lack external reproductive organs.

+During the breeding season, female polychaetes produce a pheromone that induces a mutual release of male sperm and female eggs.
+This ensures reproductive synchrony, though some species ensure this by forming reproductive swarms in a phenomenon known as epitoky.
+During this process, there is no actual male to female contact, as the gametes are ejected into open water, being released through an excretory gland (metanephridia) or by the worm's body-wall rupturing, which kills the animal.
+Post-fertilisation, most eggs become planktonic; although some remain inside the worm tubes or burrow in external jelly masses attached to the tubes.
+Epitokes may draw an increased number of pelagic predators, As seen in the Florida Keys where swarming Eunice fucata attract large gatherings of tarpon, being highly publicised in local fishing communities.
+These mass swarming events, or 'risings', are a spectacle that is the foundation of local tradition in Samoa, Fiji, Tonga, Papua New Guinea, Vanuatu, Kiribati and Indonesia.

+Research indicates that mudworm survival and growth may be affected by changes in salinity rates.

+As introduced species

 Importing Eunicidae species is an established alternative to exploiting local populations for bait.
 This process may lead to accidental species introductions or invasions.
 Alien species can threaten the foundation of local ecosystems by altering food webs, habitat structures and gene pools.
 Alien species can also introduce diseases and parasites.
 Six species of Eunice, one species of Euniphysa, three species of Lysidice and one species of Marphysa sp. were identified as alien in local aquatic ecosystems across the Mediterranean, the Red Sea, the USA Pacific and the North Sea.
 Live bait worms are often emptied into the water body by anglers at the end of a fishing session, this is another practice that can introduce alien species to aquatic ecosystems.